InsaneDev27/DIY-Laptop-Mouse-Project/README.md

 ## Required Skills

  - Familiarity with 3-D printing and Slicers
- - Cleaning up 3-D prints, removing supports, and resolving small fitment issues
+ - Cleaning up 3-D prints, removing supports, and resolving small tolerance issues
  - Soldering
  - Familiarity with 3-D printing companies such as PCBWay or JLCPCB (only if your printer cannot print the scroll wheel strong enough)